karmaniverous/npm-package-template/README.md

 1. Install dependencies by running `npm install`.

-1. Run your tests drom the command line:
+1. Run your tests from the command line:

    ```bash
    npm run test